Uncommon Vision

 AUTHOR

-Best known for her artwork, Weiner-Reed’s first children’s book “Mommy Tiger” was published in April 2020.
-Unbeknownst to many of her art patrons and family members, she penned this and several other books and illustrations more than 25 years ago while working, raising her son Nathan.
-Her second and third books are in progress…
+Best known for her artwork, Weiner-Reed published her first children’s book “Mommy Tiger” in April 2020.
+Unbeknownst to many of her art patrons and family members, she penned this and several other books and illustrations more than 25 years ago while working two careers and raising her son Nathan.
+Other books are in progress…

 Artist on stepladder, painting large format “Stop Injustice” painting.